 - Dry mouth resulting from diseases or treatments; for example, Sjogren’s syndrome and radiation therapy

 - Medications used to treat blood pressure

 - Lack of iron, vitamin B12, or folic acid

 - Reaction to certain toothpastes or mouthwashes

-- Thrush (a fungal infection in your mouth)
+- Thrush (a yeast infection in your mouth)

 Your doctor will want to know about your symptoms and when they began.
-He'll also ask if you have allergies, take any medications, or smoke or drink often.
-He'll examine your mouth and check for infection.
+They'll also ask if you have allergies, take any medications, or smoke or drink often.
+The doctor will examine your mouth and check for infection.

 You may need several tests to rule out other medical issues.
 These include:

 - Allergy test to see if you have a reaction to a product or medication